 Rough Electrical

 Wiring, panel, grounding, GFCI/AFCI locations.
 ADU sub-panel must be properly sized and connected to main panel per approved plans.
+If the panel doesn't match specs, that's a correction.

 7